quinnanya/dlcl204/dlcl204syllabus.md

 ## Week 8 (November 2) & Week 9 (November 9): Project work / topic modeling
 Over these two weeks, students will mostly be working on their own projects, which will lead to major assignment 3 (and 4, for 5-credit students).
 Based on students' project needs, I'll be putting together tutorials around specific topics, including potentially training models, network visualizations, and general data visualization with Tableau.
-The last method that we'll cover together is topic modeling, using Scott Enderle's [Topic Modeling Tool](https://github.com/senderle/topic-modeling-tool).
+The last method that we'll cover together is topic modeling.

 * Read/annotate: *[The Joy of Topic Modeling](http://mcburton.net/blog/joy-of-tm/)* by Matt Burton
 * Read/annotate: *[The LDA Buffet is Now Open; or, Latent Dirichlet Allocation for English Majors](https://www.matthewjockers.net/2011/09/29/the-lda-buffet-is-now-open-or-latent-dirichlet-allocation-for-english-majors/)* by Matt Jockers